Justices cast doubt on Texas immunity claim in vet's lawsuit - NewsBreak

 Justices cast doubt on Texas immunity claim in vet's lawsuit

-WASHINGTON — (AP) — The Supreme Court on Tuesday cast doubt on Texas' claim that it can't be sued by a former state trooper who says he was forced out of his job when he returned from Army service in Iraq.
+The Supreme Court on Tuesday cast doubt on Texas ' claim that it can't be sued by a former state trooper who says he was forced out of his job when he returned from Army service in Iraq .

 Over 90 minutes, the justices discussed the Vietnam War, Russia's invasion of Ukraine, Alexander Hamilton and even Hamilton, the musical, as they tried to sort through whether states are shielded from lawsuits filed by veterans who complain that their jobs were not protected, in violation of the federal law.